 Percentage of respondents perceiving the current level of corruption as high

-8 am to 8.30 am - Arrival, registration and warm up at Uhuru Park-Freedom Corner.
+8 am to 8.30 am - Arrival, registration and warm up at Central Park opposite Uhuru Park.

-8 a.m to 11.00 am - Flag off the walk from Uhuru Park-Freedom Corner and the finish line will be at Uhuru Gardens.
+9 a.m - Flag off the walk from Integrity Centre and the finish line will be at Central Park.

-11 a.m. to 3.00 p.m. - Popular celebrations for the International Anti-Corruption Day including the Integrity Awards and a live concert.
+11 a.m. to 3.00 p.m. - Popular celebrations for the International Anti-Corruption Day including integrity live concert and exhibitions by oversight institutions and organizations.

-This event will bring together individuals and institutions committed in the fight against corruption in Kenya.
-One can register as an individual or as corporate.
+This event will bring together individuals and institutions committed to the fight against corruption in Kenya.
+One can register as an individual or as group.

 For us to realise the above objectives, we request for your help in sponsoring the event.
-Please contact email@example.com for more information on sponsorship.
+Please contact email@example.com for more information on partnership.

 Participants should wear sports gear and the event T-shirt for the walk or any other branded merchandise for the walk.

-We have branded merchandise for sale including caps, Key-holders, Mugs, Flash disk, shopping bags and T-shirts.
-You can buy online.
-Coming Soon.
+We have branded merchandise for sale including caps, Key-holders, Mugs, Flash disks, shopping bags and T-shirts at the venue.

 Significance of The Route